quicwg/ops-drafts/draft-kuehlewind-quic-manageability.md

 state; and determining the end of a QUIC connection, in order to tear that state down.

-1-RTT connection establishment, using a TLS handshake on stream 0, is detectable using heuristics similar to those used to detect TLS over TCP.
-0-RTT connection establishment, however, provides no particular heuristic for differentiation from random background traffic at this time.
+Both, 1-RTT and O-RTT connection establishment, using a TLS handshake on stream 0, is detectable using heuristics similar to those used to detect TLS over TCP.
+0-RTT connection may additional also send data packets, right after the client hello.
+These data may be reorder in the network, therefore it may be possible that 0-RTT Protected data packet are seen before the Client Initial packet.

 Exposure of connection shutdown is currently under discussion; see https://github.com/quicwg/base-drafts/issues/353 and